stadust/demonlist-guidelines/000_index/100_takeaways.md

 ## Raw Footage

 - Raw Footage is **required** for all records without clicks and **strongly encouraged** for all first submissions to the list.
 Raw footage is defined as the unedited recording of the session, either from a recording software or a livestream.
-Players **must** provide raw footage in the 'Notes' section of the submission form or in the video description. ***We will seldom reach out to you if we need raw footage and you did not provide it to us!*** <More Details>
+Players that wish to submit raw footage **must** provide it in the 'Notes' section of the submission form or in the video description. ***We will seldom reach out to you if we need raw footage and you did not provide it to us!*** <More Details>

 - Records on mobile devices have <slightly different> raw footage guidelines due to natural limitations of the device.